-In case of severance in good standing after one or more years of service In case of severance, accrued vacation pay will be included in the last check and will be limited to not more than the maximum vacation accrual.
+In case of severance, accrued vacation pay will be included in the last check and will be limited to not more than the maximum vacation accrual.

 Except under unusual circumstances, the College will be officially closed during the Christmas and- New Year's period as defined in the administrative calendar.
 The number of weekdays other than holidays which fall within this time period when the College is closed will be additional holidays.